denn1s/apple-and-lily/Ch. 1 - Valerie.md

 And there she was.

 Just as I'd seen from my balcony, she was hunched over the bright screen of her computer.
-Even her computer was beautifully decorated, glowing with bright, blinking lights.
-Her keyboard shone with a rainbow of its own as she typed, filling the room with a rhythmic clicking.
+Like the rest of her room, her computer was beautifully decorated, glowing with bright, blinking lights.
+Even her keyboard shone with light of its own as she typed, filling the room with a pretty dancing rainbow.

 She wore huge round glasses that reflected the screen, hiding her eyes.
 Her deep black hair was twisted up messily on top of her head, held in place with a pencil.
 Her back curved forward as she chewed on a second pencil, with an expression that seemed frustrated from this angle, but she had yet to turn around.

 "Pass me volume two of *The Garden of Roses* while you are at it," she said, still focused on the screen.
 "It's on the back shelf, on the third row."

+Despite already being surrounded by literal stacks of books, she seemed so completely absorbed in her work that she couldn't spare even a moment to look away.
+The sheer number of volumes scattered around her room made it clear she must be incredibly intelligent–far more so than anyone I'd encountered in Mother's circles.

 I was here to ask for a favor.
 I couldn't refuse such a simple request, so I turned to the shelves.